OriginProtocol/ousd-governance/docs/pull_request_template.md

+If you made a contract change, make sure to complete the checklist below before merging it in master.

 Contract change checklist:
   - [ ] Code reviewed by 2 reviewers.
   - [ ] If solidity changes copy&paste code review [security checklist](https://github.com/OriginProtocol/security/blob/master/templates/Contract-Code-Review-Example.md) below this checklist.